Finite groups with geodetic Cayley graphs: Experiments.

 As it can be seen from \Cref{tab:experiments} and \Cref{fig:running_time}, our search is substantially faster for groups of even order.
 Therefore, for groups of even order we extended our search up to order 2014.
 We did not go beyond that since larger groups are not completely listed in the GAP SmallGrp library \cite{SmallGrp}.
 Moreover, note that, as detailed in \cref{rem:even_order_filtering}, for groups of order 1536, we had to take some special care during the filtering stage. \begin{theorem} \Cref{conj:main} holds for all groups of even order at most $2014$. \end{theorem}

 In the light of \Cref{cor:commgen_subgroup} and \Cref{thm:nilpotent} it seems reasonable to search for counterexamples to \Cref{conj:main} within classes of groups that are far from commutative.
 Thus, it is natural to consider non-abelian finite simple groups.
 Nevertheless, in our experiments these groups turned out to be even easier to handle than many of the other groups of even order.
 (Note that by the famous Feit-Thompson theorem \cite{FeitT} all non-abelian simple groups have even order.)
-Indeed, for this special case we could go far beyond order $2014$ and succeeded to show the following. \begin{theorem} \Cref{conj:main} holds for the groups $\mathrm{PSL}(2,17)$, $A_7$, $\mathrm{PSL}(2,19)$, $\mathrm{PSL}(2,16)$ and $S_7$.
-In particular, it holds for all simple groups of order at most $5000$. \end{theorem}
+Indeed, for this special case we could go further than order $2014$ and succeeded to show the following.